 Metabolic flows and infrastructure transitions

+The project has gone through various stages since it was first conceptualised around 2011.
 In 2011/12 the project saw initial work with the development of a project proposal, followed by an exploratory investigation into the concept of urban metabolism and different methodological approaches for quantifying metabolic flows.
 This first year of work also saw a number of scoping studies providing direction for data collection.

-In 2012/13 and 2013/14 the project saw the collection of flows data on waste, energy, food, water and materials, either through commissioning of experts or through research by GCRO’s own staff.
+In 2012/13 and 2013/14 the project saw the extensive collection of flows data on waste, energy, food, water and materials, either through commissioning of experts or through research by GCRO’s own staff.

-- Comprehensively map the infrastructure networks that span the region
+- Comprehensively map the infrastructure networks that span the region;

-- Define the opportunities for a transition to new modalities for planning, financing, building, integrating, and maintaining new generation urban services systems and technologies.
+- Define the opportunities for a transition to new modalities for planning, financing, building, integrating, and maintaining new generation urban services systems and technologies;

 Gotz, G. (September 2013) ‘Resource crises and infrastructure transitions’, presented to the Gauteng Planning Forum, 10 September 2013